 Which trade has better job security?

 Both are strong.
-BLS projects 11% growth for both trades (2022-2032), faster than average.
+BLS projects 9% growth for electricians and 4% for plumbers from 2024-2034.
 Electricians have a slight advantage from EV infrastructure, solar, and grid modernisation.
 Plumbers benefit from ageing water infrastructure and new construction.

 Related Pages